 Eucalyptus and soil fertility

 It is also argued that eucalyptus spp adversely affects soil fertility, especially in monoculture.
 Consistent with this claim, research shows that eucalypts can deplete soil nutrients rapidly when grown as a short rotation crop for high biomass production and removal.

-However, compared to areas under crops like tea, eucalyptus farmlands tend to exhibit a higher level of micronutrients.
+Researchers have indicated that eucalyptus farmlands tend to exhibit a higher level of micronutrients than areas under some types of commercial crops like tea.
 In fact, it is reported that the long-term growth of eucalyptus enhances soil fertility and even restores the fertility of degraded soils in arid and semi-arid areas.
-The litterfall of eucalyptus also has net positive contributions on the fertility of degraded wastelands and hillsides where the tree exhibits good potential for topsoil retention.
+The litterfall of eucalyptus also has net positive contributions to the fertility of degraded wastelands and hillsides where the tree exhibits good potential for topsoil retention.

 The allelopathic effects of Eucalyptus spp